openlibraryenvironment/folio-laser-erm/README.md

 This indicates that the mappings file is missing some information it needs in order to map some LAS:eR refdata into FOLIO, see [Mappings](#mappings).

 ## Mappings
-This mapping file is located in the `spike` directory and is called `LaserFolioMappings.json`.
+This mapping file is located in the `agent` directory and is called `LaserFolioMappings.json`.
 It takes the form below:

 ```
 {